Edgar-Macharia/moringa-overflow/README.md

 # Moringa Overflow

 The Moringa Overflow is a web application developed using RoR (Ruby on Rails) and React JS.
-It aims to provide programmers  with a seamless and comprehensive platform where they can effortlessly ask questions-and get answer from other programmers.
+It aims to provide programmers  with a seamless and comprehensive platform where they can effortlessly ask questions and get answers from other programmers.

 # Technologies Used
-1. ReactJS: Used to develop the frontend of the project, providing a smooth user experience.
+1. ReactJS: Used to develop the front end of the project, providing a smooth user experience.

 2. Ruby on Rails (RoR): Used for backend development, providing a robust and scalable server-side framework.